 It can be difficult to hear someone you care about constantly putting her or himself down.
 Your best friend's constant remarks about weight indicate that she feels uneasy about herself.
 She may be looking for validation to feel better about her body, at least temporarily.
 Unfortunately, you may not be able to change the way your best friend sees herself, regardless of how many times you tell her she's not fat.
 You can, however, provide support in several different ways.
 This may help your friend on her path to seeing herself in a better light.
 Here are some suggestions:

 - Express yourself.
 Let your friend know how her constant worrying impacts you.
 Does it make you sad or stress you out?
 Are you concerned that her preoccupation with her weight may be impacting other parts of her life?
-Letting her know these things may motivate her to look at how her behavior is affecting those around her and, most importantly, her own well-being.
+Letting her know these things may motivate her to look at how her behavior is affecting those around her and her own well-being.

 - Model positive behavior.
 Make an effort to stop talking about diets and "imperfect" body parts.
 Challenge media images that unrealistically portray women — to yourself and out loud with your family and friends.